jhoustek23/SSH-automated-key-signing-and-distribution-to-server-client/README.md

-# SSH - automated CA ssh key distribution for server/client
+# SSH - automated CA sign ssh key and distribution for server/client
 This script is used for semi-automated client/server SSH authentication using local certification authority.

 Requirements: